Wilberucx/Hybrid-CapsLock-fork/doc/develop/TROUBLESHOOTING_TAP_HOLD_NVIM.md

 2) Project structure

-- Entry point and initialization (HybridCapsLock.ahk):
+- Entry point and initialization (init.ahk):
   - Includes core (globals, config, persistence, confirmations, mappings), UI tooltips, and all layers.
   - On startup, calls `LoadLayerFlags()` and `LoadLayerState()` and sets `SetCapsLockState("AlwaysOff")`.